Create your platform account

-You need to ensure sellers accept Stripe’s terms of service.
+You need to ensure sellers accept the Stripe Connected Account Agreement.
 This has to be done before they can accept payments.
 It’s best to present these terms when they sign up.
 For added clarity, we recommend adding Stripe to your services agreement too.

 Notifying sellers after submission